Freedom of Information Act (FOIA)

 - Information that falls under Virginia FOIA exemptions for 911 records

 - Information that could jeopardize ongoing police, fire or DEC investigations

 - Records for which DEC is not the custodian of records.
 This includes Richmond Police Department police or crash reports, 911 calls to other agencies, Richmond Police Department records, Richmond Fire Department records, Richmond Ambulance Authority records, records for other City of Richmond departments.
 To request these records, you would need to contact those organizations directly.
 Contact information for other City of Richmond FOIA officers is listed here.

 - FOIA requests involving criminal matters or matters under investigation.
 Direct these requests to the Richmond Police Department's Office of General Counsel.
-That office may be reached at 804-646-5147.
+That office may be reached at 804-646-5147 or by email.

 - Records for Henrico County.
 Public safety records and information for Henrico County are here.